Transit (2012 film): Plot

-Because of Louisiana state law, Nate is given a misdemeanor for reckless driving.
+Because of Louisiana state law, Nate is given a misdemeanour for reckless driving.
 Nate pleads with the officer not to give him the ticket because it will violate his parole, having spent the last 18 months in jail because of real estate fraud he committed.
 When he innocently begs the patrolman further, he is arrested and taken to the police station.
-Meanwhile, his wife Robyn and his two sons Shane and Kenny drive to a motel to spend the night while await Nate's release.
+Meanwhile, his wife Robyn (Elisabeth Rohm) and his two sons Shane (Sterling Knight) and Kenny (Jake Cherry) drive to a motel to spend the night while await Nate's release.
 Nate is put in a cell block for the night.
 Back at the motel, the robbers invade Robyn's motel room and attack her.
 She locks herself in the bathroom door, then escapes through the bathroom window.
 The robbers are forced to leave when they learn the police are on their way.
 Marek is frustrated they didn't find the money in Robyn's room and gets angered further when Evers revealed the family had two motel rooms, insisting the bag must have been in the other room.

 The police arrive on scene, and bring Nate along once learning of the attack on his family.
 They decide to reduce the charges against Nate and give the family an escort out of town.
 Robyn and Shane demand to return home, but along with Kenny, Nate insists they need the trip in order to repair their relationship as a family and have family memories.
 The next morning, they leave the motel for the campgrounds.
 A police cruiser escorts them a few miles down the road before turning back and racing to another emergency.
 Meanwhile, the robbers spot the family Land Rover and head on after it.
 As they keep driving, one of the straps holding the camping gear comes loose and so the family pulls over to fix it.
 As Nate and Robyn unload the camping gear, he hands her the sleeping bag full of money.
 When she opens it, her face turns white.
 She tells the boys to get back into the car before lashing out at Nate.
 Robyn believes Nate actually stole the money from members of a laundering scheme that exposed his real-estate fraud and threw him in jail, and that they were the ones who attacked her at the motel, and insists the camping trip was nothing but a ruse for them to "start over".
 Nate is confused by her allegations and pleads with her he didn't do anything wrong.
 She throws the bag at Nate and drives off with the two boys, leaving him stranded.
-When he looks into the bag, he realizes that the money belongs to the robbers.
+When he looks into the bag, he realizes that the money belongs to those in the Chevelle, hence the robbers.